 The role of carbohydrate in our diet

-Healthy sources of carbohydrates, such as higher fibre starchy foods, vegetables, fruit and legumes, are also an important source of nutrients, such as calcium, iron and B vitamins which are all needed to keep us healthy.
+Healthy sources of carbohydrates, such as higher-fibre starchy foods, vegetables, fruit and legumes, are also important sources of nutrients, such as calcium, iron and B vitamins which are all needed to keep us healthy.

 Types of carbohydrate

 Carbohydrates are found in two main forms: starch and sugar.

 Starchy carbohydrates are foods such as potatoes, bread, rice, pasta, couscous, breakfast cereals, oats and other grains like rye and barley.
 When it comes to starchy carbohydrates, it is best to try to choose ones that contain more whole grain such as brown rice and wholegrain bread and pasta.
 This is because they still contain their natural fibre which is an important part of a healthy diet.

 Sugary carbohydrates can be found in foods such as honey, syrup, fruit juice, sweets, cakes and biscuits.